ciaralynch72/move/README.md

 * A Login page for existing users to access their account to allow to like and add comments.
 * A Register/Signup page to allow new users to create an account.
 * A Blog post page to view the selected post in more detail for the recipes and add comments/like the post.
+* A Add Post page if you are a superuser
+* The ability to edit a post if you are a superuser
+* The ability to delete a post if you are a superuser
+* A Contact Me page so that a site visitor can contact admin and send a message
-* A Footer located at the bottom of the website which allows the user to access social media links.
+* A Footer located at the bottom of the website which allows the user to access social media links
-* A fully responsive design that will work on different devices including desktop, tablets, and mobile devices, allowing users to access the site anytime and anywhere.
+* A fully responsive design that will work on different devices including desktop, tablets, and mobile devices, allowing users to access the site anytime and anywhere
-* An Error 404 Page to allow users to redirect back to Home page in case of any errors.
-* A Contact oage to allow users to leave any feedback or queries.
+* A Contact page to allow users to leave any feedback or queries
-* Full CRUD functionality for Admin to allow to create, read, update and delete posts.
+* Full CRUD functionality for Admin to allow to create, read, update and delete posts

 ### Agile Methodology